Ivo-Balbaert/The_Way_to_Jai/book/14_Branching_with_if_else.md

 If a possible enum case is missing while specifying #complete, you get the compiler error:
 `Error: This 'if' was marked #complete...
 ... but the following enum value was missing:`

+Line (4) shows how a using can even shorten an if-case for an enum.

 If you want a multiple lines to be executed in a case, just write them one after the other (see case 1).
 For readability, you could enclose the block in {}, and also in general indent the if-case statement as in the code example.